nh6574/VanillaRemadeWiki/Home.md

 ### How do I add exponential mult/chips?

-SMODS doesn't support exponential or higher operations of score by default, this is implemented by the [Talisman](https://github.com/SpectralPack/Talisman) mod.
+SMODS doesn't support exponential or higher operations of score by default, this is implemented by the [Cryptlib](https://github.com/SpectralPack/Cryptlib) and [Talisman](https://github.com/SpectralPack/Talisman) mods.

 ```lua
 --- Thank you to Ruby